Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 That's part of the allure of hiking solo!

-But if that thought overwhelms you, you're not quite ready for a solo trip.
+But if the thought of being in charge 24/7 overwhelms you, you're not quite ready for a solo backpacking hike or trip.

 Every hiker should keep an eye on the sky (and not just because double rainbows happen, as in the above photo).